day ice cave tour Reykjavik

 We have included everything from icebergs to accommodation, so all you have to do is lean back and enjoy this 2-Day Ice Cave & Northern Lights Tour.

-“2 Day Ice Cave Tour With Goecco”
+“2-Day Ice Cave Tour With Goecco”

 5 of 5 stars

-“This review is about 4 months late, but I need to tell people how great Goecco’s two-day Ice Cave tour was.
+“This review is about 4 months late, but I need to tell people how great Goecco’s 2-day Ice Cave tour was.
 Our tour guide Heimer was friendly, knowledgeable, and went above and beyond the call of duty when I asked him to return to a location to find a lost cell phone!

 Ice cave tours require a guide, and you also need to be aware of the weather.
 This past January was quite rainy and Goecco hastily re-arranged our tour to take advantage of the first day’s good weather.